ethereumjs/ultralight/README.md

 This will start a single instance of the Ultralight client running locally.

-## Connecting to the testnet
+## Connecting to the devnet (developer testnet)

+1. Change active folder: `cd packages/cli`
+2. Run: `npm run devnet`
-Follow the above quickstart guide and run `npm run dev-testnet` to start the client with the current list of bootnodes.
-The client will attempt to ping all of bootnodes in the provided default bootnode list.
+3. Client starts with the current list of bootnodes which will attempt to ping all of bootnodes in the provided default bootnode list (specified in `packages/cli/bootnodes.txt`)

 ### Additional Documentation